mikekline/Recipe_app/README.md

 # Deprecated
-Please see deprecated https://github.com/mikekline/recipe_app_revised for a revised version(WIP) using React Hooks and Atomic Design.
+Please see  https://github.com/mikekline/recipe_app_revised for a revised version(WIP) using React Hooks.

 # Recipe_app
 A Recipe app using the MERN stack.